FredKSchott/snowpack/www/_template/guides/svelte.md

 - [Tests](https://www.snowpack.dev/#testing)—Snowpack supports any popular JavaScript testing framework

 - [`@snowpack/plugin-dotenv`](https://github.com/snowpackjs/snowpack/tree/master/plugins/plugin-dotenv)—Use `dotenv` in your Snowpack.
 This is useful for environment specific variables

+We also recommend the official [Svelte](https://svelte.dev/tutorial/basics) tutorial, which teaches more about how Svelte works and how to build Svelte components.

 If you'd like to use Typescript with Snowpack and Svelte, check out the [Snowpack Svelte Typescript](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte-typescript) template.